vorner/rust-presentations/workshop-ffi.md

 ---

-# What is this FFI good for?
+# FFI allows you to

-* Way to interface with C ABI.
+* to interface with C ABI.
   - C ABI is common ground.
   - Almost any language can interact with C.
-* Rust can call C functions.
+* call C functions from Rust.

 ???
 * Access to a lot of functionality

 --
-* Rust can call other languages functions.
+* call other languages' functions.
   - If the function pretends to be a C function.

 ???